Qualities of a LX designer

-8. Align perspectives.
+8. Align different perspectives.

-A LXD project can involve a variety of stakeholders, like learners, clients, experts, scientists, software developers.
+Am LXD project can involve a variety of stakeholders, like learners, clients, experts, scientists, software developers.
 They all have different needs and desires.
 It is your responsibility to unite these people by aligning their perspectives and creating a learning experience that works for all of them.